72SOLD Reviews: Costs, How It Works, and Alternatives

 Knowledgeable marketing

-Several customers mentioned in reviews they were happy with the way their home was marketed and that the agency knew how to generate interest in the home before the day of the showing.
+Several customers mentioned in reviews that they were happy with the way their home was marketed and that the agency knew how to generate interest in the home before the day of the showing.

-Higher prices
+Higher sale prices

 Another common theme among customers was delight with how much they sold their homes for.
 Many reviews state that they received offers of tens of thousands over the initial listing prices.